NullHypothesis/trnnr/README.md

 # trnnr

-This tool implements Tor relay nearest neighbour ranking.
-Given a reference Tor relay, the idea is to rank other Tor relays based on whose configuration is very similar to the reference relay.
+Trnnr implements *T*or *r*elay *n*earest *n*eighbour *r*anking.
+Given a
+reference Tor relay, the idea is to rank other Tor relays based on whose configuration is very similar to the reference relay.
 That includes relays that share a nickname, port, operating system, or bandwidth values.
+To install all dependencies, run:

+    pip install -r requirements.txt

 To use this tool, you only need the fingerprint of a Tor relay whose nearest neighbours you want to see, e.g., `9B94CD0B7B8057EAF21BA7F023B7A1C8CA9CE645`.